National Executive Committee

 Stuart Francis, National Chair

-Stuart is a senior management consultant and is the Group Chairman of FGI, specialist advisors to the health sector, who operate in New Zealand, Australia and the United Kingdom.
+Stuart is a senior management consultant and is the Executive Chairman of Francis Health, specialist advisors to the health sector, who operate in New Zealand, Australia and the United Kingdom.
 He has advised organisations on performance improvement and organisational development in the United Kingdom, Australia and New Zealand.
 He works at senior levels within client organisations, particularly facilitating organisational design, multi-agency initiatives and change programmes.
 He has experience working for some 18 of New Zealand’s DHBs, the Ministry of Health and ACC.

 He is a Fellow of the Australasian College of Health Service Management and a Chartered Member of the Institute of Directors.
 He is also the New Zealand Assistant Honorary Editor for the Asia Pacific Journal of Health Management.
 Stuart is the Deputy Chair of Presbyterian Support Central, who provide a range of social services as well as manage more than a dozen aged residential care facilities across the lower North Island.

 Stuart is a proud Queen Scout, having completed his Chief Scout’s Award with Wakari Scout Group in Dunedin and his Queen’s Scout Award with One Tree Hill’s Venturers in Auckland.
 He also holds a Gold Duke of Edinburgh’s Award.
 He is a graduate of the Walsh Memorial Scout Flying School and attended the Feilding Jamboree in 1983.
 Stuart also holds a full Amateur Radio Operator’s Certificate (ZL1CAD), has a Private Pilot’s Licence and has nine years volunteering as a qualified paramedic for St John in Auckland.
 Stuart has a Master of Commerce in Management Science and Information Systems (with Honours) from Auckland University.
-He has three children who are Scout members in Raumati on the Kapiti Coast: Lucy (6 years old, who is in Keas), Lauren (9, Cubs) and Ryan (12, Scouts).
+He has three children who are Scout members at Eastern Bays in Wellington: Lucy (8 years old, who is in Cubs), Lauren (11, Scouts) and Ryan (13, Scouts).

 ‘Seeing my children enjoy the opportunities that Scouting affords them I have been reminded about my own time in Scouts and how rewarding and fun it was.
 It also makes me think how much it prepared me for personal and work life as an adult.
 I am enthusiastic to have the opportunity to use some of my professional skills to give back to the Movement at this stage in its life.
 Better Prepared is an exciting journey for the Movement in New Zealand and one that rightly should challenge all of us as we serve our members and they in turn serve their communities.’